 |James Stanyer||Loughborough University, UK|

-|Janet Steele||George Washington University, US|
+|Janet Steele||George Washington University, USA|

-|Talia Stroud||University of Texas, Austin|
+|Talia Stroud||University of Texas, Austin, USA|

-|Katrin Voltmer||University of Leeds|
+|Katrin Voltmer||University of Leeds, UK|

 |Silvio Waisbord||George Washington University, USA|

 |Guobin Yang||University of Pennsylvania|

 For more information, please refer to the SAGE Manuscript Submission Guidelines.

 The editor invites submissions of interdisciplinary research that sheds light on the relationship between media and politics in a cross-national perspective.

 The journal publishes articles of about 6,000-8,000 words (including references, notes, tables, and figures), focused on original research, and subject to a rigorous process of double-anonymize peer review.